pactus-project/PIPs/PIPs/pip-51.md

 it introduces backward-incompatible changes by raising the block version.

-Nodes announce supported protocol versions during peer handshakes and block proposals so validators can detect when a supermajority supports the upgrade and safely activate the new block version.
+Nodes announce supported protocol versions during peer handshakes and block proposals so validators can detect when more than 75% of the committee's total power supports the upgrade and safely activate the new block version.

 ## Motivation